anjon/DevOps-Project/Project-04.md

 - Install publish over ssh plugin.
   - `Manage Jenkins` --> `Manage Plugins` --> `Available` search for the "Publish Over ssh", select and install it.

+- Connect to the docker hub from the ansible server cli. `docker login`.
+Provide the username and password.